 SHARE cultural practices and knowledge that are different from your own.
 Listening to and learning about others' lived experiences is a critical step in anti-racist practice.
-Exposure and deep engagement with different kinds of people, along with rich cross-cultural experiences, have been shown to create "off-ramps" from extremist movements and ideologies.
-The more people spend time in like-minded groups, the more likely they are to move toward extremes.
+Exposure and deep engagement with different kinds of people, along with rich cross-cultural experiences, have been shown to create "off-ramps" from extremist movements and ideologies.14 The more people spend time in like-minded groups, the more likely they are to move toward extremes.
 Don't stay silent about the history and ongoing injustices of white supremacy and male supremacy.
-(See "How to Get Help" below for resources and where to get started.)
+See "How to Get Help" below for resources and where to get started.

 MODEL acceptance, kindness, and empathy for others.
 Individuals who have left extremist movements regularly point to the kindness of others-even in the face of hate and violence-as a driving factor for leaving the movement.
-Schools who have launched kindness campaigns have reported fewer disciplinary referrals and reduced bullying.
-Finding concrete ways for children to help others-by gathering donations for a food pantry, joining you in helping a neighbor who is elderly or has a disability, participating in neighborhood cleanups-can help forge kindness in ways that make it harder to be drawn to hate.
+Schools who have launched kindness campaigns have reported fewer disciplinary referrals and reduced bullying.15 Finding concrete ways for children to help others during the COVID-19 pandemic-by gathering donations for a food pantry, delivering groceries to an elderly or immune-compromised neighbor, or sending a card or video to an isolated grandparent-can help forge kindness in ways that make it harder to be drawn to hate.

 CONNECT with the broader network of trusted adults in the child's life for additional resources and help.
-If a child needs deeper understanding of the historical experiences of marginalized peoples, hate speech, or extremism, reach out to their teachers and principals and request resources.
-Religious leaders, therapists, coaches, youth group leaders, and other adults in a child's life can be an important sounding board and brainstorming partner for how to better engage with youth or assess warning signs.
+If a child needs deeper understanding of the historical experience of marginalized peoples, hate speech, or extremism, reach out to their teachers and principals and request resources.
+Religious leaders, therapists, coaches, youth group leaders and other adults in a child's life can be an important sounding board and brainstorming partner for how to better engage with youth or assess warning signs.

 REMEMBER that you are not alone.
 There are dozens of organizations working to prevent and intervene in radicalization pathways.
-The following section and resource list at the end of this guide offers websites, downloadable guides and toolkits, and phone numbers to call to seek additional help.
+The resource list at the end of this guide offers websites, downloadable guides, and phone numbers to call to seek additional help.